Recoleta, Buenos Aires: La Recoleta Cemetery (Argentina)

 La Recoleta Cemetery contains over 6,400 grandiose mausoleums, 94 of which have been declared National Historical Monuments by the Argentine government and are protected by the state.

 The entire cemetery is laid out in sections like city blocks, with wide tree-lined main walkways branching into sidewalks filled with mausoleums.
-These mausoleums are still being used by rich families in Argentina that have their own vault and keep their deceased there.
+Wealthy families in Argentina still use these mausoleums to house the vaults for their deceased.

-Many of these mausoleums were built to resemble Gothic chapels, Greek temples, fairytale grottoes and elegant little houses, in a wide variety of architectural styles such as Art Deco, Art Nouveau, Baroque and Neo-Gothic.
+Many of these mausoleums were built to resemble Gothic chapels, Greek temples, fairytale grottoes and elegant little houses in various architectural styles such as Art Deco, Art Nouveau, Baroque, and Neo-Gothic.

 Among many memorials are works by notable Argentine sculptors such as Lola Mora and Luis Perlotti.
-Most materials used between 1880 and 1930, in the construction of tombs, were imported from Paris and Milan.
+From 1880 - 1930, most materials used to construct tombs were imported from Paris and Milan.

 La Recoleta Cemetery also possesses many exquisite works of art, obscured by their funerary location: the sculpture known as the Cristo Muerto by Giulio Monteverde, for example.

-In addition, the neighboring Basilica of Nuestra Señora del Pilar holds examples of Spanish Colonial art.
-Particularly noteworthy is a sculpture which represents one of the Apostles by the Spanish sculptor, Alonso Cano.
+The neighboring Basilica of Nuestra Señora del Pilar also holds examples of Spanish Colonial art.
+Particularly noteworthy is a sculpture representing one of the Apostles by the Spanish sculptor Alonso Cano.